-- Most of the aircraft performing strikes are 4th-generation tactical aircraft: A-10s, AV-8Bs, F-15s, F-16s, and F-18s.
+- Most of the aircraft performing strikes are fourth-generation tactical aircraft: A-10s, AV-8Bs, F-15s, F-16s, and F-18s.
 Let’s assume that 75 percent of the strikes are from tactical aviation and the rest are from armed drones, gunships, F-22s, and bombers.

 - 25 percent of the US strikes are sourced from Turkish airfields and 75 percent from the Gulf, for a very approximate average sortie duration of 4 hours.

 - Only about 25 percent of overall sorties result in an airstrike.
-Many of the military’s 4th-generation fighters and attack aircraft have or are undergoing service life extensions to enable them to serve through 10,000 or more flight hours.
+Many of the military’s fourth-generation fighters and attack aircraft have or are undergoing service life extensions to enable them to serve through 10,000 or more flight hours.

 26,000 total sorties x 75% in tactical aviation x 4 flight hours/sortie x 4 sorties/strike = 312,000 annual flight hours of tactical aviation.

-McCain recommendation for the not-new, low-end, light-attack-fighter idea is welcome, and Air Force chief's endorsement is encouraging.
+McCain recommendation for the not-new, low-end, light-attack-fighter idea is welcome, and Air Force chief’s endorsement is encouraging.
 Addressing the long war with lower operating-cost solutions and keeping precision guided munitions inventories up (given our substantial expenditures) are sound measures.
 But it has been a good while since we went “to war with the Army we have.”
 Though this is water under the bridge, we have since used up a significant amount of tactical aviation flight hours in the past fifteen years.
 McCain’s recommendation and their endorsement by the Air Force and defense analysts are probably too little too late.
-If buying 1,763 aircraft is indeed “unrealistic,” the USAF may want more than 300 low-end, light-attack-fighters for the long war, and it should want to get them sooner and at a greater rate than 40 annually thru 2022.
+If buying 1,763 aircraft is indeed “unrealistic,” the USAF may want more than three hundred low-end, light-attack-fighters for the long war, and it should want to get them sooner and at a greater rate than forty annually through 2022.
 Similar problems remain unaddressed for the Navy and the Marine Corps.

 Congress and the services should be more aggressive sooner to stanch their attrition of tactical aircraft by shifting the comparatively low-threat, long war air campaigns from the wasting jet fighter fleets to more appropriate airframes.
 Otherwise, what will our tactical air arms look like in 2030 at the going rate?